JeffersonLab/anaGrape/README.md

 * convert grape output ntuple "grp.rz" or "grp.hbook" to root file "grp.root" by "h2root grp.rz" or "h2root grp.hbook"

+Some grape.cards are included here as examples.
+The author's ifarm working dir is at /work/solid/zwzhao/BH/grape-dilepton_work

 ### run using container at jlab ifarm

 * module load singularity/3.9.5